Wanderingtech/README-Generator/genREADME.md

 ## Usage

-To shorten the amount of time spent creating a new project for github
+To save time when starting a GitHub project

 ## Contributors